-An architect would be prohibited from serving on the Architectural Review Board unless such service is authorized by ordinance or statute.
+An architect would be prohibited from serving on a design review board unless such service is authorized by statute or ordinance.
 If his service is authorized by statute or ordinance, his firm would not be prohibited from representing clients before the Board if he follows the procedures of Section 8-13-700(B).